cole-gannaway/go-cloc/README.md

 ## Overview

 This tool simplifies the process of obtaining an accurate Lines of Code (LOC) count for an organization's DevOps platform.
-It can automatically discover repositories and calculate the total LOC with a single executable.
+It can automatically discover repositories and quickly calculate the total LOC with a single executable.

+It is also **significantly more performant** than the [cloc](https://github.com/AlDanial/cloc) tool.
+See bottom for comparisons

-Please download the appropriate [artifact]() for your platform.
+Please download the appropriate [artifact](https://github.com/cole-gannaway/go-cloc/releases) for your platform.

 Simply run the below command to discover all repositories in your **DevOps Organization**.
 ```sh